mchogan/imu-puppet/README.md

 imu-puppet
 ==========

-An investigation of the expressive potential of a simple 6-degree of freedom based marionette.
+An investigation of the expressive potential of a simple inertial motion unit based marionette.
+Here is a [short video of an imu-puppet in action](https://vine.co/v/hzb1Pqjn9x5).

 Hardware
 ========